ucsf-wynton/wynton-website-hpc/docs/hpc/howto/change-pwd.md

 Alternatively, you can verify your credentials from your browser:

-1. Go to [https://www.cgl.ucsf.edu/admin/kerbtest.py](javascript:alert("The Wynton web interface for password tests is temporarily broken. /2023-05-26")) (_temporarily broken 2023-05-26_) in your browser.
+1. Go to <https://www.cgl.ucsf.edu/admin/kerbtest.py> in your browser.
 A popup panel titled 'Sign in https<span>://www.cgl.ucsf.edu</span>' is opened by the browser.

 2. Enter your {{ site.cluster.nickname }} login credentials in the two fields 'Username' and 'Password' and click 'Sign in'.